Deep Learning in steganography and steganalysis from 2015 to 2018: Steganography by deep-learning

 In Simmons' founding article \cite{Simmons1983}, steganography and steganalysis are defined as a {\it 3-player game}.
 The steganographers, usually named Alice and Bob, want to exchange a message without being suspected by a third party.
 They must use a harmless medium, such as an image, and hide the message in this medium.
 The steganalyst, usually called Eve, observes the exchanges between Alice and Bob.
-Eve must check whether these images are natural, that is, cover images, or whether they incorporate a message, i.e. stego images.
+Eve must check whether these images are natural, that is to say, cover images, or whether they hide a message, i.e. stego images.

 This notion of {\it game} between Alice, Bob and Eve corresponds to that found in game theory.
-Each player tries to find the strategy that maximizes his winnings.
+Each player tries to find a strategy that maximizes their chances of winning.
 For this, we express the problem as a min-max problem that we seek to optimize.
-The solution to the optimum, if it exist, is called the solution at the Nash equilibrium.
-When all the players are using a strategy at the Nash equilibrium, any change of strategy of a player, leads a counter attack of the other players allowing them to increase their gains.
+The solution to the optimum, if it exists, is called the solution at the Nash equilibrium.
+When all the players are using a strategy at the Nash equilibrium, any change of strategy from a player, leads to a counter attack from the other players allowing them to increase their gains.